 K. Triangle Lakes

-Any discharges from the site storage ponds or wastewater treatment system via any emergency overflow structure which result from any event LESS than a 25-year, 24-hour storm (as defined by the U.S. Weather Bureau Technical Paper No. 40, or the DOT drainage manual, or similar documents) shall meet State Water Quality Standards, Chapter 62- 302, F.A.C.
+Any discharges from the Site storage ponds or wastewater treatment system via any emergency overflow structure which result from any event LESS than a 25-year, 24-hour storm (as defined by the U.S. Weather Bureau Technical Paper No. 40, or the DOT drainage manual, or similar documents) shall meet State Water Quality Standards, Chapter 62- 302, F.A.C.
 There shall be no discharge of wastewater to the surface waters of the State except for non-contact stormwater as authorized by this Certification.
 For purposes of this condition, treated wastewater diverted for reuse from Mosaic Green Bay Outfall D-001 in accordance with the requirements of DEP Permit No. FL0000752, to the Hines Energy Complex for makeup cooling water, shall not be considered industrial wastewater.

 [Chapters 62-302 and 62-620, F.A.C.]